zmr-anonymous/diffusion-ct-tracking/README.md

-# Diffusion-Guided Anatomical Position Encoding for Dense CT Correspondence (Anonymous Submission)
+# Diffusion-Guided Anatomical Position Encoding for Dense Longitudinal CT Correspondence (Anonymous Submission)

 This repository provides the anonymized implementation of our MICCAI submission:

-**"Unsupervised Generative Anatomical Priors-Guided Dense Correspondence Tracking in Longitudinal CT Images"**
+**"Diffusion-Guided Anatomical Position Encoding for Dense Longitudinal CT Correspondence"**

 ---